Tag Archives: Public

 Viewpoints: Lessons On Public Health Measures And Turning The Tide On AIDS Crisis; No, You Probably Can’t Keep Your Same Doctor.
 Here’s Why.

 Editorial pages weigh in on these health care topics and others.
 Atlanta Journal-Constitution: Much Progress Made, Much Work Remains On HIV/AIDS Crisis According to the CDC, the annual number of new HIV diagnoses has remained relatively stable at about 40,000 in recent years.
 Yet, within some demographics, those numbers are on the rise.
-About one… Read More »
+About one… Read More: Viewpoints: Lessons On Public Health Measures And Turning The Tide… »

 Ebola outbreak in Congo still not a public health emergency of international concern

 WHO defines a public health emergency of international concern as “an extraordinary event” that constitutes a “public health risk to other States through the international spread of disease” and “to potentially require a coordinated international response.”
-In announcing the decision by the committee, Dr. Preben Aavitsland, the acting chair of the emergency committee, said “possible… Read More »
+In announcing the decision by the committee, Dr. Preben Aavitsland, the acting chair of the emergency committee, said “possible… Read More: Ebola outbreak in Congo still not a public health emergency… »